kiss2u/MyMacsAppCrack/README.md

 [^xmind]: Xmind

     1. modify some javascript.
-    2. about crack the app more infomation pls read it: https://www.52pojie.cn/thread-1695324-1-1.html.
+    2. about crack the app for windows/Macos  more infomation pls read it: :https://www.52pojie.cn/thread-1786811-1-1.html
     3. The asar file so big, i can't upload it.

 [^app_cleaner_uninstaller]: App Cleaner & Uninstaller